Microsoft Publisher: Compatibility

 Several applications can import Publisher's proprietary file format (.pub) for editing with some success, including Collabora Online, LibreOffice, and Scribus.
 Another option is to save the document as a separate EPS file for each individual page in the publication, and to then open the EPS files in the aforementioned applications or other applications.

 Publisher supports some other file formats, including Microsoft's Enhanced Metafile (EMF) format, which is supported on Windows platforms.
 The Microsoft Publisher trial version can be used to view .pub files beyond the trial period.

-Adobe PageMaker also saved files with a .pub extension, but the two file formats were unrelated and incompatible.
+Aldus (later Adobe) PageMaker also saved files with a .pub extension, but the two file formats were unrelated and incompatible.